Caroline Hill FC: Formation

-Caroline Hill was founded in the 1950s by a group of auto shop workers, hence they are nicknamed the "Autoworkers".
-The club was promoted for the first time in 1956-57 as Hong Kong Third Division champions.
+Caroline Hill was founded in the 1950s by a group of auto shop workers based in Caroline Hill Road, hence they are nicknamed the "Autoworkers".
+The club was promoted for the first time in 1956–57 as Hong Kong Third Division champions.
 Two years later, the club won the Hong Kong Second Division title and were promoted into the Hong Kong First Division.

-1960's
+1960s

 In 1961–62, Caroline Hill finished last in the First Division and were thus relegated.
 A strong rebound by the club the following year led to a Second Division title and a return to the top flight.
 However, their success was short-lived, as the club finished second last in the 1963-64 First Division table and were relegated.

 After finishing runners up in the 1967-68 Second Division, the club returned to the First Division.
 Once again, the club finished second last in the First Division and were immediately relegated.

-1970's
+1970s

 In 1970–71, the club completed a runners up finish and were promoted back to the top flight.
 This time however, they stayed there for a decade and enjoyed their greatest run of success.
 Under the financial support of chairman Chan Yiu Kam, Caroline Hill placed runners up in the 1971-72 First Division, their highest league finish to date.

 Caroline Hill captured their first major trophy in 1973, defeating Seiko in the Golden Jubilee Cup Final.

 Four years later, the club once again defeated Seiko, this time in the 1977 Viceroy Cup Final to win their second major trophy.
 Caroline Hill player Xuan Hudson shared the Best Attacking Player Award in that game with Seiko player Wu Kwok Hung.